renanhsilva/checkvulnCVE20205902/README.md

 # checkvulnCVE20205902
-A poweshell script to check vulnerability CVE2020-5902 of a list of ip
+A powershell script to check vulnerability CVE-2020-5902 of ip list

 The instructions there are in the code